vivekpandey1222/Documentation/nagios.md

 ```
 podman run -p 8080:80 --cap-add=NET_RAW -v /home/vivek/rough/nagios:/usr/local/nagios/etc/ --name nagios -d docker.io/jasonrivers/nagios
 ```
-podman run: This is the command to run a container using Podman.
+**podman run**: This is the command to run a container using Podman.

--p 8080:80: This option maps port 8080 on the host to port 80 on the container.
+**-p 8080:80**: This option maps port 8080 on the host to port 80 on the container.

---cap-add=NET_RAW: This command is like giving a special power to the container.
+**--cap-add=NET_RAW**: This command is like giving a special power to the container.
 This power allows the container to do advanced things with computer networks.

--v /home/vivek/rough/nagios:/usr/local/nagios/etc/: This option mounts the local directory.
+**-v /home/vivek/rough/nagios**:/usr/local/nagios/etc/: This option mounts the local directory.

---name nagios: This option assigns the name "nagios" to the running container.
+**--name nagios**: This option assigns the name "nagios" to the running container.

--d: This option runs the container in detached mode.
+**-d**: This option runs the container in detached mode.

-docker.io/jasonrivers/nagios: This is the name of the Docker image used to create the container.
+**docker.io/jasonrivers/nagios**: This is the name of the Docker image used to create the container.

 Now check the running container this command-
 ```